Who is Receivables Performance Management?

 Receivables Performance Management Complaints

-Most collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
+Many collection agencies have numerous complaints filed with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
 Most consumer complaints are about inaccurate reporting, harassment, or failure to verify a debt.
 If you find yourself facing any of these situations with Receivables Performance Management, you should also consider filing a complaint.

 Your Rights When Dealing with Receivables Performance Management

-• You have a legal right to request debt validation on an alleged debt.
+- You have a legal right to request debt validation on an alleged debt.
 Send Receivables Performance Management a debt validation letter.
-By law, they have 30 days to prove to you that the debt is really yours and the total amount is accurate.
+They have 30 days to prove the debt is yours and the amount is accurate.

-• Receivables Performance Management may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.
+- Receivables Performance Management cannot threaten or harass you, call repeatedly, swear at you, or publicly publish a list of debtors.

-• Receivables Performance Management must be honest about who they are and what they are attempting to do.
-They must notify you that they are a debt collection agency both orally and in writing.
+- Receivables Performance Management must be honest about who they are and their purpose.
+They must notify you in writing and verbally that they are a debt collection agency.

-• Receivables Performance Management cannot threaten to have you arrested or imprisoned over unpaid debts.
+- Receivables Performance Management cannot threaten to have you arrested or imprisoned for unpaid debts.

 Remove Receivables Performance Management From Your Credit Report Today!

-Credit Saint can assist you in disputing Receivables Performance Management accounts.
-With years of experience at their disposal, these professionals have a proven track record of effectively removing incorrect entries for countless clients.
+Credit Saint can assist in disputing collection accounts, including those from Receivables Performance Management.
+With over 15 years of experience, they have a strong track record of helping clients remove incorrect or negative entries from their credit reports.